chimera-linux/cports/Packaging.md

 build.
 This will be `True` if the template does not disable it, and if the stage is at least 2 and the profile supports it.

+##### def can_lto(self, target = None)

+Check if the current profile and stage can utilize LTO during builds.
+Unlike `has_lto()`, it will still potentially return `True` even if the template disables it in options.

+This is useful for specific scenarios such as when the template disables LTO but still uses it internally in the build system (e.g. toolchain builds where LTO is only applied to the last stage).

 ##### def install_files(self, path, dest, symlinks = True, name = None)

 Installs `path` (which may be a file or a directory and is relative